HugoBlox/theme-academic-cv/content/project/immunomics/index.md

   focal_point = "TopLeft"
 +++

-Unraveling the antibody diversity in Chagas Disease using antigen microarrays.
+## Unraveling the antibody diversity in Chagas Disease using antigen microarrays.

+During an infection, the immune system produces antibodies against pathogens.
+With time, the immune repertoires of infected individuals become specific to the history of infections and thus represent a rich source of diagnostic markers.
+We are using high-density peptide arrays to examine the human antibody repertoires developed by Chagas Disease patients.
+The aim is to uncover the diversity of recognized antigens and build an atlas of antigens and epitopes for Chagas Disease.